-The historically low interest rates of this decade have dramatically expanded access to credit for households.
-Households have relied on debt both to supplement income and finance current consumption on the one hand (which may potentially undermine longer-term financial security), and also to leverage asset acquisition and thus expand their financial security on the other hand.
-In particular, "cheap money," in terms of low borrowing costs and relative ease of access, has made it easier for many Canadians to enter the housing market and realize the dream of home ownership.
-Thus, mortgages continue to be by far the largest source of household debt, though lines of credit and other forms of consumer debt (like credit card debt) are expanding at a faster rate.
-The relative ease in borrowing money has, therefore, also afforded many households the opportunity to take trips, purchase the latest entertainment technology, and buy other items that would otherwise have been out of reach.
+Innovations from the financial sector, with new lending vehicles as well as the historically low interest rates of this decade, have dramatically expanded access to credit for households.
+In particular, it has made it easier for many Canadians to enter the housing market and realize the dream of home ownership.
+Mortgages continue to be by far the largest source of household debt, though lines of credit and other forms of consumer debt are expanding at a faster rate.